drlukeparry/pyslm/docs/examples/basic_support.rst

    :alt: Slicing of structure generation in L-PBF (SLM) with the correct scan-order

 As can be seen, the scan order will sequentially scan across each line of the grid structure and then the outer boundary of the support structure.
-This ensures efficient operation when building the part.
+This ensures efficient scanning operation when building the part.

 .. note::